fchampalimaud/cf.bonsai/docs/articles/install_bonsai.md

 ## Bonsai Installation

+Before you can use the examples on this web site you need to install the following:

 1. Download and install the latest version of the [Bonsai installer](https://bonsai-rx.org/docs/articles/installation.html).
 2. Install the Starter package:
     1. Open your Bonsai application